Jennifer Lopez Sizzles In A Snakeskin Dress & Thigh-High Boots

 148 MILLION TV viewers at its peak.
 The most-watched halftime show EVER on YouTube.
 Jen has gained 4 MILLION followers on social media since the show. .
 It was historic.
 It was simply amazing.
 She absolutely crushed it. .
 The final part of my YouTube Super Bowl Series is up now. ???? ????❤️ .
 Text me at (305) 690-0485 for more BTS Super Bowl content!

-A-Rod cut a very stylish figure in a navy suit with a light blue shirt and red tie while he also shielded his eyes from the California sunshine with a pair of shades.
-While he held on to his fiancé with his left hand, he grabbed a large leather holdall in the other.
+A-Rod cut a very stylish figure in a navy suit with a light blue shirt and red tie.
+He also shielded his eyes from the California sunshine with a pair of shades.
+While he held on to his fiance with his left hand, he grabbed a large leather holdall in the other.

-While it’s not clear where they were going as they pounded the pavement in Beverly Hills, the loved-up couple were snapped by paparazzi as they made their way out of a white convertible.
+While it’s not clear where they were going in Beverly Hills, the loved-up couple were snapped by paparazzi as they got out of a white convertible.

-The latest look at Jennifer and her uber-fit body comes mere days after the beauty sent her Instagram followers into meltdown mode with a seriously sizzling bikini shot.
+The latest look at Jennifer and her fit body comes mere days after the beauty sent her Instagram followers into meltdown mode with a seriously sizzling bikini shot.

-As The Inquisitr previously reported, the singer and actress stunned in the a hot new selfie.
-JLo rocked a skimpy white bikini while she enjoyed some downtime after a busy few months preparing for her stellar Super Bowl halftime show with Shakira and promoting her latest movie, Hustlers.
+As The Inquisitr previously reported, the singer and actress stunned in the hot new selfie.
+JLo rocked a skimpy white bikini while she enjoyed some downtime after a busy few months preparing for her stellar Super Bowl halftime show with Shakira as well as promoting her latest movie, Hustlers.